« Visit Fantastic Pest Control

 As we’ve already mentioned, gnats are really, really small flying insects.
 Due to their size and overall appearance, many people mistake them for baby houseflies.
 Unlike houseflies, you’ll find these tiny bugs flying around in larger groups near their food source.

 That said, there are 3 types of gnats that you can spot on your property – the so-called fruit flies, fungus gnats, and drain flies.
-As you can already guess by their names, the first like to eat mainly ripe or rotten fruits, the second can be found munching on fungi, and the third survive on organic materials found in your drain.
+As you can already guess by their names, the first like to eat mainly ripe or rotten fruits, the second can be found munching on fungi, and the third survives on organic materials found in your drain.
 And what do these nasty pests look like?
 Continue reading to find out.

 What do gnats look like?